Deeps18-crypto/Facebook-clone/README.md

 This project has exact functionaly of facebook.

-The project contians story , sidebar , message and widgets tabs.
+The project contains story , sidebar , message and widgets tabs.

+The App contains Google authentication which is used to signup with Google account

 The clone contains Router functionality it makes the app super fast without refreshing the page.